HVML/purring-cat/README.md

 # PurringCat

-PurringCat is a reference implementation of HVML for Python.
+PurringCat is a reference implementation of HVML.